Vineyard: “Mor di Roccia”

-Ageing: in French oak barrels for about 12 months (first passage).
+Ageing: in old french oak barrels for about 12 months (sixth passage).
 After some time of refinement in bottle, the Mor di Roccia is ready to be sold.

 Sensory perception: flavours of little red fruits, cherries, sour cherries, strawberries, with notes of mint, rosemary, and eucalyptus.
 In the mouth, a good balance of acidity and tannins, with flavours of fruit, spices, and wood.
 Pleasant and ample aftertaste.